TolikPylypchuk/SharpHook/README.md

     type: MouseWheelScrollType.UnitScroll); // UnitScroll by default
 ```

-SharpHook provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which calls
+SharpHook provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which by default
-`UioHook.PostEvent` to simulate the events.
+calls `UioHook.PostEvent` to simulate the events.

 ### Text Entry Simulation